What your cravings are telling you about your body

 Have you ever taken a trip where you enjoyed frequently dining out and eating rich foods and then come home and craved something highly nourishing, like a big salad with lots of fresh, colourful vegetables?
 This is your body’s attempt to return to balance.

-Fulfilling a craving may also contribute to your well-being beyond a nutritional standpoint.
+Fulfilling a craving may also contribute to your wellbeing beyond a nutritional standpoint.
 For example, craving a piece of cake to enjoy among friends and family might provide a strong feeling of connection and love.
-This may be a powerful form of emotional nourishment for some.
+This can be a powerful form of emotional nourishment.

 According to Traditional Chinese Medicine, certain foods are more yin (expansive), while others are more yang (contractive).
 Within this theory, foods that are too yin or too yang may lead you to crave the opposite in an attempt to maintain balance.
 This theory suggests eating foods that are more neutral (like whole grains, fruits, vegetables, and beans) and avoiding extremes on either end that may lead to cravings.
 For example, eating a diet rich in sugar (yin) may cause a craving for meat (yang) and eating too many raw foods (yin) may cause cravings for heavily cooked foods (yang).